AndreGalaGarza/power-outage-analysis/README.md

 | TRE           |                2988.24 |                    253805 |               739.093 |
 | WECC          |                1578.27 |                    182706 |               664.74  |

+### Imputations

+In the column `TOTAL.PRICE`, which indicates the average monthly electricity price in the U.S. state corresponding to a certain outage, a total of 22 values were missing (`NaN`).
+I considered these values to be missing completely at random (MCAR), due to the small number of these outages and their varying indices from across the original dataset.
+Since the distribution of the column appeared relatively normal, I felt that these missing values would be representative of the dataset as a whole.
+Therefore, I chose to use mean imputation on these values by replacing them with the mean `TOTAL.PRICE` for all outages.

+This is what the distribution of `TOTAL.PRICE` looked like before imputation:

+<iframe
+  src="assets/total_price_before_imputation.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+As there were only 22 missing values, the appearance of the distribution remained unchanged after imputation:

+<iframe
+  src="assets/total_price_after_imputation.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Framing a Prediction Problem

 My prediction problem is to predict the duration of a power outage; therefore, the response variable is `OUTAGE.DURATION`.
 This is a regression problem, since the model will predict the continuous quantity of how long a power outage lasts.
 I chose this response variable because when a household has a power outage, having an estimate of the time taken before recovery is crucial for making decisions such as whether to use a backup generator or continue storing perishable food.